hiring-lab/remote-tracker/README.md

 # Indeed Remote Tracker

 This repository contains the data behind the *Indeed Hiring Lab's* Remote Tracker data product.
-The data is updated monthly, with the exact timing depending upon Hiring Lab’s capacity and priorities.
+The frequency of the data is daily and it is refreshed each month.

 ## Methodology